Give Me One Reason: Cover versions

-In 2015, Kelly Clarkson covered the song for Sirius XM, garnering over 2.5 million views.
+In 2015, Kelly Clarkson covered the song for SiriusXM, garnering over 2.5 million views.
 She again covered the song for her talk show, The Kelly Clarkson Show, in 2021.
 The band Ruth covered the song on their 2009 digitally released The Covers EP.
 In 2021, Black Stone Cherry released two versions of the song on the deluxe edition of their album The Human Condition.
 Their versions peaked at number 25 on Billboards Mainstream Rock Airplay chart.